 Agriculture is the single most important economic sector and source of employment in emerging markets.
 In low-income countries, the agricultural sector often accounts for 60-80 percent of total employment and half of the country’s gross domestic product.

 By 2050, there will be two billion more people in the world; a 70 percent increase in global food production will be needed to feed them.
 Most of the additional investment must come from the private sector.
 Sustainability, pressure on natural resources, climate change, and access to affordable food all present challenges, but also opportunities.

-GMAP was developed by the IFC in partnership with WWF.
+GMAP was developed by the IFC in partnership with WWF and ITC.

 IFC, a member of the World Bank Group, is the largest global development institution focused exclusively on the private sector in developing countries.
 IFC’s work in more than a 100 developing countries allows companies and financial institutions in emerging markets to create jobs, generate tax revenues, improve corporate governance and environmental performance, and contribute to their local communities.

 WWF is one of the world’s leading conservation organizations, working in 100 countries for over half a century.
 With the support of 1.1 million members in the United States and close to 5 million worldwide, WWF is dedicated to delivering science-based solutions to preserve the diversity and abundance of life on Earth, halt the degradation of the environment and combat climate change.
 Transforming markets and policies to reduce the impact of the production and consumption of commodities is one of WWF’s key priorities in achieving its mission.